 Final Verdict.

-The most convincing parts are the filter system, the comfortable texture, the glycerin-rich hydration base, niacinamide, and the lack of fragrance.
-The rice and ferment story is nice, but it should be treated as a supporting skincare bonus rather than the main reason this product works.
+The most convincing parts are the filter system, the glycerin-rich hydration base, niacinamide, and the lack of added fragrance.
+The brand's moisturizer-like texture claims are relevant to daily usability, but actual finish, pilling, eye comfort, and white cast can vary by user.
+The rice and ferment story is best treated as a supporting skincare bonus rather than the main reason to choose the product.

 With love,